tschiffler/WebVoiceRecorder/README.md

 # WebVoiceRecorder
 This project contains a simple Script that is used to record voice files by users.
-The Idea of the project is based on a Speech to Text Benachmark where we needed a solution to record a huge amount of voice files by different users.
+The Idea of the project is based on a Speech to Text Benchmark where we needed a solution to record a huge amount of voice files by different users.
 So I decided to create simple web gui where we are able to register users, advice those users to speak given content and save the recorded voice files to the storage.
+After all recordings are done the spoken content can be exported to a CSV-File.
+This file can be used to create a stt benchmark, calculate the word error rate (wer) or to train and validate a new model.

 All functions in a short overview: